Teenlife

 Federal Direct Subsidized and Unsubsidized Loans are the most popular loans in the student loan market, and, actually, are usually the only loans that students can borrow in their name alone.

 In order to receive a Direct Loan, you must simply complete the FAFSA and meet very basic eligibility requirements.
-There is no co-signer and no credit check required, and the interest rate is relatively low (5.045 percent for the 2018/19 school year).
+There is no co-signer and no credit check required, and the interest rate is relatively low.
 These government loans offer substantial borrower protections, such as in-school deferment, flexible repayment plans, death/disability cancellation and the possibility of Public Service Loan Forgiveness.

 Students deemed to have “financial need” qualify for the Subsidized Loan, which does not accrue interest while the student is enrolled in school, while all eligible students can borrow an Unsubsidized Loan, which begins accruing interest immediately.
-Between both versions of the loan, however, a student can borrow no more than $5,500 to $7,500 per year, depending upon the student’s year in school.
+Between both versions of the loan, however, a student can borrow a maximum of $57,000 for undergraduate school.

 If a family needs to borrow more than this modest amount, many turn to the Direct PLUS Loan program, another government loan program offering protections similar to those offered on the Subsidized and Unsubsidized Loans.
 The PLUS Loan, however, is in the parent’s name, rather than the student’s, and is not quite as automatic as the student loans.

-Parents do need to pass a credit check to qualify for the PLUS Loan, and the interest rate is not as favorable (7.595 percent for 2018/19, with a somewhat hefty origination fee of just over 4 percent).
+Parents do need to pass a credit check to qualify for the PLUS Loan, and the interest rate may not be as favorable.
 Students should certainly tap the more favorable Subsidized and Unsubsidized Loan programs before families consider a PLUS Loan, but once student loan eligibility is exhausted, the PLUS Loan can fund any remaining gap up to the total cost of attendance of the college.

 Private Education Loans